Ivan Henderson: Parliamentary career

-When elected in 1997, he was Harwich's first Labour MP.
+When elected in 1997, Henderson was Harwich's first Labour MP.
+He had expected to finish third in votes, and had to tell his dock manager that he could not work a scheduled shift.

-In Parliament he was a Parliamentary Private Secretary at the Home Office, Office of the Deputy Prime Minister, Department for Work and Pensions and the Treasury.
-He worked closely with Gordon Brown until he lost his seat to the Conservative Douglas Carswell in the 2005 general election.
+In Parliament Henderson was a Parliamentary Private Secretary at the Home Office, the Office of the Deputy Prime Minister, the Department for Work and Pensions, and the Treasury.
+He worked closely with Gordon Brown, then the Chancellor of the Exchequer, until he lost his seat to the Conservative Douglas Carswell in the 2005 general election.
 In the 2010 general election Henderson contested the Clacton constituency, aside from the town of Harwich itself, which contained much of the former constituency of Harwich, however he was unsuccessful.

 Ivan Henderson continues to play an active role in local politics, acting as the Labour Party's spokesman for Harwich and Clacton.
 Recent work includes the Kirby Cross Sports Pavilion, where funding that was obtained by Tendring District Council came about through Henderson's discussions with the Football Association.
 When it came to be opened, Ivan managed to secure a visit from Richard Caborn MP.
 He also successfully campaigned for Trinity House HQ to remain in Harwich, he was later reelected to his former East Ward on the Town and District council.

 Post-parliamentary career

 Boundary changes saw the old Harwich constituency reconstituted into the new Harwich and North Essex and Clacton constituencies.
-Henderson was selected to contest the Clacton seat for the 2010 UK General Election.
-In the election Henderson polled 25% of the vote, putting him more than 12,000 votes behind the incumbent Conservative MP Douglas Carswell.
+Henderson was selected to contest the Clacton seat for the 2010 general election.
+In the election Henderson polled 25% of the vote, putting him more than 12,000 votes behind Carswell.

-After this parliamentary setback, Henderson was elected to Tendring District Council in 2011, winning Harwich East ward in his hometown.
+After this unsuccessful parliamentary comeback, Henderson was elected to Tendring District Council in 2011, winning Harwich East ward in his hometown.

-In 2013 he was elected as an Essex County Councillor for Harwich unseating the incumbent Conservative Ricky Callender.
+In 2013 he was elected as an Essex County Councillor for Harwich, unseating the incumbent Conservative Ricky Callender.
 He was later reelected in 2017.
 He has since become the leader of the Labour Group on both councils.

 In 2021 Henderson became Mayor of Harwich, and said he was extremely "proud" to have done so, saying that now he has been a representative at all levels, he feels that "he has completed the set".